Child safety seats are proven to save children's lives in accidents.

 - Travel vests

 Infant-only rear-facing seats.
-These seats are for babies who weigh up to 22 to 30 pounds, depending on the car seat.
+These seats are for babies who weigh up to 22 to 30 pounds (10 to 13.5 kilograms), depending on the car seat.
 You will need a new seat when your child gets bigger.
+Many children grow out of these seats by age 8 to 9 months.
 Infant-only seats have handles so you can carry the seat to and from the car.
 Some have a base you can leave installed in the car.
 This lets you click the car seat into place each time you use it.
-Follow manufacturer's instructions on how the seat should be reclined so your baby's head does not shift around while you are driving.
+Follow the manufacturer's instructions on how the seat should be reclined so your baby's head does not shift around while you are driving.

 A forward-facing seat should be installed on the back seat of your vehicle, although it allows your child to face the front of the car.
 These seats are used only after your child is too big for a rear-facing seat.